 - A proactive digital marketing effort.
 A strong website is not productive if you are not getting the traffic to it.
 Consider reaching out to a digital marketing consultant to discover ways you can drive engaged customers to your site.

 - A progressive attitude.
-If your business has been hesitant include an e-commerce channel, you need to accept the reality of the retail marketplace, and it will probably continue to be so.
+If your business has been hesitant to include an e-commerce channel, you need to accept the reality of the retail marketplace, and it will probably continue to be so.
 Small businesses already struggle to build and maintain brand recognition, so it’s understandable that they worry about investing in the cost of website development and management.
-However, the perils facing most of the country’s well-know mega brands showcases just how influential the convenience of e-commerce has on customers shopping habits and preferences.
+However, the perils facing most of the country’s well-known mega brands showcase just how influential the convenience of e-commerce has on customers’ shopping habits and preferences.

 If you already have a website for your business, how is it performing?
 If last season left your sales feeling flat, you may want to solicit opinions on what people do or do not like about it.
 For example, is it your products that they are passing up, or is something about the appearance and navigation of your site that are turning your clients off?
 Do you need better pictures, more extensive product descriptions, or a more intuitive layout?
 All of these questions can help improve your site to capture more sales.